Litmus – for Schools

 Industry sectors

-Respondents select one or more sectors (from a choice of 24+) that they may be considering, or be interested in exploring, eg
+Respondents selected one or more sectors (from a choice of 24+) that they considered, or be interested in exploring, e.g.

 • Social work and counselling services – social worker, facility support worker, art therapist